leaphy-robotics/leaphy-blocks/README.md

 Leaphy Blocks is primarily developed for use in the [Leaphy Easybloqs](https://github.com/leaphy-robotics/leaphy-webbased) application.
 It is published as an npm package.

+## Building

+You can build the blocks repo by using `npm run build`, you can also watch for changes and automatically rebuild by using `npm run watch`

+## Using with WebBased

+Link the blocks repo by using `yarn link`, use `yarn unlink` first if it says you already have a package linked.
+After link to the blocks repo from your local webbased by using `yarn link "@leaphy-robotics/leaphy-blocks"`

 ## Getting Help

 - Ask for help on the Leaphy Forum